 Of the hundreds of thousands of Rohingya who have fled Myanmar, many children are without parents, left to survive the traumas they have witnessed with relatives or simply by themselves.
 Similarly, parents have lost their children, often in the same violence that also destroyed their villages, homes, and livelihoods.
 The future of new generations is at risk as pregnant women lack access to maternal healthcare facilities.

 Minimal resources have reached the displaced population, and this is only expected to change once the government approves pending humanitarian aid project applications.
 In the meantime, thousands of people wait in terrible conditions for food and non-food items, psychosocial support, education, and healthcare.

-Over the past few weeks, Fr Xavier has worked closely with other JRS staff, including Fr Stan Fernandes SJ, the regional director of JRS South Asia, Jesuits, and Caritas Bangladesh (CB) to explore opportunities for JRS to begin emergency and long-term intervention support.
+Over the past few weeks, Fr.
+Xavier has also worked closely with other JRS staff, including Fr.
+Stan Fernandes SJ, the regional director of JRS South Asia, Jesuits, and Caritas Bangladesh (CB) to explore opportunities for JRS to begin emergency and long-term intervention support.
 For now, JRS plans to partner with Caritas Bangladesh to commence emergency support by November 2017.
 After this initial aid phase, JRS will investigate opportunities for long-term engagement.

 – Isabelle Shively, JRS International Communications Assistant